adamsc64/subtp-specification/README.md

 ## The Subscription Transfer Protocol (SubTP) project
 Websockets and COMET-style open HTTP connections provide the new transport layer for the real-time web.
 There does not yet exist a standard application layer for realtime socket connections, such as HTTP provides over TCP.

 Taking the [socket.io](http://socket.io) project, with its implementation of heartbeats, timeouts, and reconnection support, to be one of the most mature means of transporting data between server and client in real time, this project attempts to define a basic application layer on top of socket.io, built around the paradigm of subscribing to collections of resources.
-This repo also offers several examples that can be used to implement various real-time projects.
+This repo will also offer several examples that can be used to implement various real-time projects.

 ### What it specifies
 * SubTP allows clients to subscribe to namespaces customized for your application representing `resources`.